NAGENDRA-BABU-MARASU/Tech-Talk-formik-rhf/README.md

 `const { register, handleSubmit, formState: { errors } } = useForm();`

 ### handleSubmit
-The handleSubmt method, manages form submission.
+The handleSubmit method, manages form submission.
 It needs to be passed as the value to the onSubmit prop of the form component.
 ```
 const onFormSubmit = data => console.log(data);